The following patent was granted by

 pertinent data.

-(4.2.b) On the other hand, it is possible that
+(4.2.b) On the other hand, it is

-workstation screen.
-Once again, the visitor's Central
+official's workstation screen.
+Once again, the visitor's

 appropriate code, as well as any other pertinent data.